 Save on bundled à la carteBook & Screencast Downloads

-All our tutorials come with a 100% money-back guarantee.
+All Learn Enough tutorials come with a 60-day 100% money-back guarantee.
 If for any reason you aren’t satisfied with any tutorial purchase, just let us know and we’ll refund your payment.

 Suppose you wanted to go search through a large amount of text and count the number of lines matching a particular word or phrase.
 Say, the number of times the word “rose” appears in the famous Sonnets by William Shakespeare.
 What might be the easiest way to do this?
 The answer is to use the command line.

 Understanding the basics of the command line is absolutely essential to becoming a skilled software developer.
 It’s also useful for anyone who needs to work with developers, such as product managers, project managers, and designers.
 Making this critical component of modern computing accessible to as broad an audience as possible is the goal of Learn Enough Command Line to Be Dangerous.